Winter Weather Preparedness

 Cold temperatures, snow and freezing rain are common throughout Indiana from November through March each year.
 Take time to prepare emergency kits and know what resources you may need for these conditions.
 But do not forget to stay prepared for other weather hazards too.

-- Tornadoes can occur at any time of the year, as outbreaks in December 2015 and November 2013 showed.
+- Tornadoes can occur at any time of the year.
 In December 2021, a deadly EF4 tornado ravaged western Kentucky and ended 20 miles south of the Indiana border.
-In 2023, more than 50 tornadoes have occurred already in Indiana, which is the second-highest number of tornadoes in a year on record.
-Review tornado safety tips

 Quick Tips